 Term Definition A person to whom a User proposes to supply, or for the time being supplies, electricity through an exit point, or from who, a User or any relevant exempt supplier, is entitled to recover charges, compensation or an account of profits in respect of electricity supplied through an exit point; Customer Or A person from whom a User purchases, or proposes to purchase, electricity, at an entry point (who may from time to time be supplied with electricity as a Customer of that User (or another electricity supplier) through an exit point).
 Designated EHV Properties As defined in standard condition 13B of the Electricity Distribution Licence.
 Designated Properties As defined in standard condition 13A of the Electricity Distribution Licence.
-Distribution Connection and Use of System Agreement (DCUSA) The DCUSA is a multi-party contract between the Licensed Electricity Distributors, Suppliers, Generators and Offshore Transmission Owners of Great Britain.
-It is a requirement that all licensed electricity distributors and suppliers become parties to the DCUSA.
+Distribution Connection and Use of System Agreement (DCUSA) The DCUSA is a multi-party contract between the licensed electricity distributors, suppliers, generators and Offshore Transmission Owners of Great Britain.
+It is a requirement that all licensed electricity distributors and (5 5 5 5 7) suppliers become parties to the DCUSA.
 Distributor IDs These are set out in the table below - These are unique Distributor IDs that can be used, with reference to the MPAN, to identify your LDNO.
 The charges for other network operators can be found on their website.

 ID Distribution Service Area Company

 10 East of England UK Power Networks

-11 East Midlands National Grid Electricity Distribution (Formerly Western Power Distribution)
+11 East Midlands National Grid Electricity

 12 London UK Power Networks

-13 Merseyside and North Wales SP Energy Networks
+13 Merseyside and North Wales Scottish Power

-14 Midlands National Grid Electricity Distribution (Formerly Western Power Distribution)
+14 Midlands National Grid Electricity

 15 Northern Northern Powergrid

 16 North Western Electricity North West

-17 Scottish Hydro Electric (and embedded networks in other areas) Scottish & Southern Electricity Networks
+17 Scottish Hydro Electric (and embedded networks in other areas) Scottish Hydro Electric Power Distribution plc

-18 South Scotland SP Energy Networks
+18 South Scotland Scottish Power

 19 South East England UK Power Networks

-20 Southern Electric (and embedded networks in other areas) Scottish & Southern Electricity Networks
+20 Southern Electric (and embedded networks in other areas) Southern Electric Power Distribution plc

-21 South Wales National Grid Electricity Distribution (Formerly Western Power Distribution)
+21 South Wales National Grid Electricity

-10 East of England National Grid Electricity Distribution (Formerly Western Power Distribution)
+22 South Western National Grid Electricity

-11 East Midlands Northern Powergrid
+23 Yorkshire Northern Powergrid

-24 All Independent Power Networks Limited
+24 All Independent Power Networks

-25 All ESP Electricity Ltd
+25 All ESP Electricity

-26 All Last Mile Electricity Ltd
+26 All Energetics Electricity Ltd

 27 All The Electricity Network Company Ltd

 29 All Harlaxton Energy Networks

-ID Distribution Service Area Company

-30 All Leep Electricity Networks Ltd
+30 All Peel Electricity Networks Ltd

 31 All UK Power Distribution Ltd

 32 All Energy Assets Networks Limited

 33 All Eclipse Power Networks Ltd

-34 All MUA Electricity Ltd
+34 All Murphy Power Distribution Ltd

 35 All Fulcrum Electricity Assets Ltd

 36 All Vattenfall Networks Ltd

-37 All Optimal Power Networks Ltd
+37 All Forbury Assets Limited

-38 All Indigo Power Limited
+38 All Indigo Power Ltd

-39 All Stark Infra-Electricity Ltd

-40 All Utility Assets Limited

-42 All Advanced Electricity Networks Limited

-43 All Independent Distribution Connection Specialists Ltd

-45 All Aurora Utilities Limited